LukaK/resources/README.md

 # mini-projects
-Small projects to demonstrate a concept or to support [blog posts](https://www.itguyjournals.com/).
+Resources and small projects to demonstrate a concept or to support [blog posts](https://www.itguyjournals.com/).